williamyang98/WordBlitzBot/README.md

   * Bonus associated with tile (top left)
 * Implement a kill switch to toggle the bot
 * Decrease loading times (mainly constructing the word tree)
+  * Remove invalid words
+  * Convert to a faster to load format (store word tree directly?)
+* Add learning where invalid words are pruned from word tree, and missing words are added
+  * Invalid words can be detected from the game (lack of +score indicator above grid)
+  * Missing valid words have to be manually added from the post game screen

 ## Gallery
 ![alt text](docs/window.png "Main window")